yungyuc/nsdhw_22sp/project/simpson0114/README.rst

 Graph class includes complete implementation of the Kruskal' algorithm and Prim's algorithm, user only have to initialize Graph in python script and choose the MST algorithm type.

+- Graph structure:

+class GraphMST{
+private:
+    int num_vertex;
+    std::vector<std::vector<int>> AdjMatrix;
+}

-- Graph.__init__(): initialize vertices
+- GraphMST.__init__(): initialize vertices
-- Graph.addEdge(): add an edge to graph
+- GraphMST.addEdge(): add an edge to graph

+void GraphMST::AddEdge(int from, int to, int weight){
+    AdjMatrix[from][to] = weight;
+}

-- Graph.find(): find set of an element i
+- GraphMST.find(): find set of an element i
-- Graph.union(): union of two sets of x and y
+- GraphMST.union(): union of two sets of x and y
-- Graph.minKey(): A utility function to find the vertex with minimum distance value, from the set of vertices not yet included in shortest path tree
+- GraphMST.minKey(): A utility function to find the vertex with minimum distance value, from the set of vertices not yet included in shortest path tree
-- Graph.sort(): sort edges' weight of the Graph from small to large
+- GraphMST.sort(): sort edges' weight of the Graph from small to large
-- Graph.KruskalMST(): The main function to construct MST using Kruskal's algorithm
+- GraphMST.KruskalMST(): The main function to construct MST using Kruskal's algorithm
-- Graph.PrimMST(): The main function to construct MST using Prim's algorithm
+- GraphMST.PrimMST(): The main function to construct MST using Prim's algorithm

 Engineering Infrastructure
 ===========================